Robert Virves: 2024

 Having trouble of finding sponsors, Virves made his first start of the season in Rally Sardegna.
 He finished both rallies in Sardegna and Poland in eleventh place overall, but in Poland he got his first WRC2 podium finishing in third place.
 Showing great speed and consistency he also got to drive in Finland.
 In Finland he was holding third place when his bonnet came up during the stage and lost many places.
 After that the Estonian rally fans started a campaign to fund Virves driving in Greece.
 Virves was fighting for the victory in Greece and finished the rally exactly the same time as Sami Pajari.
 Since Pajari was faster than him in the SS1, Virves was left second.
 Regardless, he finished the rally in fifth place overall.

 2025

 In January 2025, it was announced that Virves signed a contract for a full season drive in 2025 WRC with Toksport WRT.
 He had a terrible start to the season as he had not scored a single point after Portugal.
 Virves finally scored his seasons first points in Sardegna and Greece, finishing seventh and eighth in WRC2 class.
 For next round in Estonia in his home event, Virves won the rally in front of Linnamäe and took eight stage wins.
 It was his first win WRC2.
 Virves scored another podium in Finland, finishing third.
 In Rally Paraguay he was holding third place, but he had to change a tire on the penultimate stage which dropped him to fifth place.

+2026

+Virves extended his contract with Toksport and continued driving with Škoda Fabia RS Rally2 in the WRC.
+He made his first start of the season at Rally Kenya where he finished fifth overall and winning the rally in WRC2 class, which was his second win in WRC2.
+He went on to win the WRC2 category at the Acropolis Rally and at his home event, Rally Estonia, recording third win of the season and increasing his career total to four WRC2 wins.
+On 17 September 2026, the FIA and WRC Promoter withdrew Rally Saudi Arabia from the championship calendar without a replacement, making Rally Italia Sardegna the season finale.
+As WRC2 drivers count their best six results from seven nominated events, the removal of the round left Teemu Suninen, the only driver still mathematically in contention and 41 points behind, unable to close the gap.
+Virves and co-driver Jakko Viilo were therefore confirmed as the 2026 WRC2 champions before the final round.
+He is the first Estonian driver to win the WRC2 title, and the first Škoda driver to do so since Andreas Mikkelsen in 2023.